 - Keep them clean.
 Wipe them down when you are finished using them or give them a very quick rinse (see below) and then dry.
 If there is food stuck to the surface scrape the food off with a bench/dough scraper.
 After scraping, wipe your wood product down with a clean dish cloth that has been rinsed under hot water and rung out well.
 The last step is to dry it with a paper towel.

 - When needed, and when dry, apply a blend of food grade mineral oil and natural wax to the entire surface.
 Allow to dry for twenty minutes and then buff with a clean rag or paper towel.
-We recommend using Howard Butcher Block Conditioner which contains food grade mineral oil, beeswax and carnauba (plant based) wax.
-You can purchase more from our website or at your nearest Lowe’s or Home Depot store.
+We recommend using Howard Butcher Block Conditioner which contains food grade mineral oil, beeswax and carnauba wax.
+We provide a sample bottle with your order and you can purchase more from our website or at your nearest Lowe’s or Home Depot store.

 Your wooden kitchen products have three principal enemies—water, heat and neglect.